IMIO/imio.updates/README.rst

   *     stopworker : stop the worker instances first (not zeo) and restart it after buildout
   *     restartworker : restart the worker instances after buildout

+* -c, --custom : run a custom script with arguments.

+  * First parameter is the relative path from your buildout to the script file.
+  * Other parameters are arguments to be given to the script when called.

 To change log level when running instance script, change LOGGER_LEVEL in run_script.py.

 Helper methods